What is cheap in Poland?

 This is the case with the Museum of the Second World War in Gdańsk which offers free tickets for exhibitions every Tuesday.

 When you do have to pay for tickets to enter museums, they are not expensive at all.
-Let’s check out some admission prices for adults to some of Poland’s finest museums:
+Let’s check out some admission prices for adults and concessions to some of Poland’s finest museums:

 7. Fibre Optic Internet